 “Wild camping is not only allowed but encouraged in many areas of Dartmoor National Park,” says Tania.
-She recommends Piles Copse, near Ivybridge, “an idyllic place to camp wild, with a pretty stream setting”, or continuing further up the Erme valley for more equally beautiful locations.
+She recommends Piles Copse, near Ivybridge, “an idyllic place to camp wild, with a pretty stream setting”.
+However, you will need to ask for permission to camp here from the landowner (contact: John Howell, 01752691749).
+Or continue further up the Erme valley for more equally beautiful locations.

 “With a sandy beach 10 minutes’ walk away, and lots of on-site activities, Seaview is ideal for children,” says Iain of this Cornish site, outside Gorran.
 “There are myriad facilities on offer, including a heated outdoor swimming pool with a sun terrace.
 The Eden Project is also close by.”

 One of the Feather Down Farm Days sites, this Cornish farm, outside Penzance, offers “luxurious and yet simultaneously rustic safari tent camping on a working farm with sea views,” says Tania.
 “There is also a sauna and hot tub in the meadow for relaxing after a hard day.”

 From £215 for four nights for up to six; featherdown.co.uk

 Summed up by Tom as “a woodland hotel of sorts”, this collection of yurts, bell tents, a tipi and a shepherd’s hut sits in a leafy pocket near Taunton, in Dorset.
 “Each is beautifully designed, crafted and entirely private.
 Have a go at woodworking, or just chill out in the sauna yurt, knock up a pizza in the outdoor oven and take long walk,” he says.

 From £70 per night for a bell tent sleeping two; canopyandstars.co.uk/craftycamping